Raffensperger: Election board ‘destroying voter confidence’ in Georgia

 Are you worried about threats of violence in the run-up to and after this election, and what are you doing to lower those risks?

 I believe we’ll have secure elections during Election Day.
 We’ve been doing regional tabletops with law enforcement, security game-planning, scenario, strategies.
-We also have given local precinct managers a texting tool, ‘See Something, Say Something,’ so they can alert.
+We also have given local precinct managers a texting tool, “See Something, Say Something,” so they can alert.
 It comes to us, goes with the local county sheriff and also the election director.
 We also have lanyards with a press-button [to call] 911.
 We also want to have the local deputy sheriffs with their vehicles at the precincts.
-That’s 2,400 precincts – that’s a lot of cars, but it lets you know, ‘hey folks, you know, let’s keep it quiet.’
+That’s 2,400 precincts – that’s a lot of cars, but it lets you know, “Hey folks, you know, let’s keep it quiet.”

 Will you vote for former President Trump this election?